remorses/profile-next-cold-starts/README.md

 After you deploy your application, you can append `?vercel-profile-cpu` to an url to download the cpu profile and `?vercel-profile-require` to download a profile of all`require` calls (which is usually what causes long cold starts).

-The file will contain `hot` or `cold` based on wether the function was hot (already booted) or cold.
+The file will end with `hot` or `cold` based on wether the function was hot (already booted) or cold.

 After you download the profile, you can use [trace.cafe](https://trace.cafe) to analyze it or you can also use the VSCode built in visualizer, simply opening the file in VSCode.